📌

 ESLint Plugin

-We released an ESLint plugin called eslint-plugin-react-hooks that enforces these two rules.
+We released an ESLint plugin called that enforces these two rules.
 You can add this plugin to your project if you'd like to try it:

 This plugin is included by default in Create React App.